rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-06-13-setting-up-teamcity-and-gitversion-for-an-open-source-project.md

 category: post
 ---

-Note that I'm using TeamCity 9.0 (build 32060).
+Note that I'm using TeamCity 9.0 (build 32060) and GitVersion 2.0.1.
 These steps may be different in future versions.
+GitVersion seems to be slated for a 3.0 release very soon.

 ## Practice makes perfect